Isabel Conway enters Crocodile Dundee terrain as she explores Australia’s Top End Northern Territory.

 In the days that follow we will visit sacred Aboriginal sites, natural wonders, billabongs, the spectacular rock art site of Ubirr, looming Nourlangie, verdant Bang Bang and Jim Jim Billabongs and many more ‘Croc Dundee’ locations.

-The Top End boasts a national park (Kakadu) half the size of Switzerland so distances are enormous with 40,000 year old Aboriginal rock art sites and flora and fauna found nowhere else on the planet scattered almost carelessly here and there.
+Top End Northern Territory boasts a national park (Kakadu) half the size of Switzerland so distances are enormous with 40,000-year-old Aboriginal rock art sites and flora and fauna found nowhere else on the planet scattered almost carelessly here and there.
 Think just 1,500 species of ants and nearly as many crocodiles as inhabitants!

 Dozens of species of bird life flew, fed, waded and chattered on the edge of the Billabongs and wetlands wherever we strayed.
 On the tricky climb across massive boulders to famous Edith Falls a splendid frill necked lizard appeared.